 Warranties do not cover color, shade or texture differences that can be seen between color samples, printed color photography, computer graphics and the color of installed floors.
 Please approve the color of the actual flooring prior to installation.

-Note: You and your installer are responsible to inspect flooring prior to installation.
+Note: You or your installer are responsible to inspect flooring prior to installation.
 The manufacturer and business used for purchasing accepts no responsibility for liabilities, claims or expenses, including labor costs, where flooring has been installed.

 Shipping damage is not covered by the warranty.
 A claim must be made with the freight carrier, but only if the customer marked the damage on the delivery receipt.
-Claims cannot be made later on if there was no mention of the damage at the time of arrival.
+Claims cannot be made later on if there is no mention of the damage at the time of arrival.
 This is why it is important to inspect any and all material if it is being delivered.

 Jobsite Conditions / Acclimation

-It is required that all flooring be acclimated and properly recorded before installation.
+It is required that all solid wood flooring be acclimated and properly recorded before installation.
 The purpose of acclimation is to allow the moisture content of the wood to adjust to “normal living conditions” at the site.
 These are the temperature and humidity conditions that will typically be experienced once the structure is occupied.
 The room temperature must be within a range of 60 – 80o F, with relative humidity in a range of 35 – 55%.
 These environmental conditions should be maintained for the life of the product.
 Environmental conditions consistently outside of these parameters could result in product performance problems that would not be covered under these warranties.
 For more detail refer to the most current NWFA installation guidelines.

 The sub-floor, whether it be plywood, concrete, or other material, is likely to have moisture that can transfer to your new floor, possibly causing damage down the road.
 To combat this, Nature Wood Floors recommends that all floors be installed using proper moisture barrier and protection applications.
 This even includes all wood, vinyl, laminate and other floors that may come with a "Water Proof" designation from the manufacturer.